Deutsch English

 Many associate human trafficking with past centuries and distant lands.
 At the same time, Germany is a major target country for international human trafficking.
 In the Nationwide Situational Report on “Human Trafficking and Exploitation”, Germany's Federal Criminal Police Office (BKA) reports around 300 cases each year.
 Every year, SOLWODI also receives reports from several hundred women who have been trafficked or who show signs of being trafficked.
 According to experts in the field, however, the number of unreported cases is likely to be much higher, running into the tens of thousands.
 The Nationwide Situational Report thus only considers criminal investigations that have been completed in the reporting year.
 In many cases, however, human trafficking remains undetected, or the victims are unwilling to testify.

-There are many reasons for this: intimidation by the network of offenders, fear of reprisals against the family in the country of origin, but also the desire to avoid re-traumatisation and to leave awful experiences in the past.
+There are many reasons for this: intimidation by the network of offenders, fear of reprisals against the family in the country of origin, but also the desire to avoid re-traumatization and to leave awful experiences in the past.
 Victims of human trafficking are all too aware that it is mainly only the “small fish” that are punished during proceedings, whilst those responsible behind the scenes remain in the dark.
-Many therefore hardly see the point in legal proceedings, during which they are subjected to enormous psychological distress by telling their own history of suffering, by being confronted with the perpetrators and by the often-aggressive questioning by the opposing lawyers.
+Many therefore see little point in a court case in which they are exposed to great psychological stress by telling and reliving their own story of suffering, by confronting the perpetrators and the usually aggressive questioning by opposing lawyers.

 What is human trafficking?